anguswyles/Engg2112/README.md

 - Oscar — ML Engineer
 - Byron — Data Engineer

-## Tech stack

-- Python
-- NumPy
-- Pandas
-- scikit-learn

 ## Current progress

-At this stage, the project is still in early development.

-So far, the team has:
+### Angus (Domain Researcher)

+**Completed:**

+- Found potential datasets for use in the model

+**Next steps:**

+- Refine understanding of how environmental factors influence crop selection
-- defined the project direction
+- Validate assumptions used in the model
+- Assist in selecting the most relevant features from real datasets

+---

+### James (Project Lead)

+**Completed:**

+- N/A

+**Next steps:**

-- assigned roles
+- Do something

+---

+### Oscar (ML Engineer)

+**Completed:**

-- built an initial baseline model
+- Built an initial baseline machine learning model
-- tested the pipeline using synthetic data
+- Generated synthetic data for testing
+- Evaluated model performance using basic metrics

+**Next steps:**

+- Improve model performance and structure
+- Implement cross-validation and tuning
+- Adapt model to work with real-world data
+- Test implementation of image machine learning

+---

+### Byron (Data Engineer)

+**Completed:**

+- Identified relevant factors affecting crop growth (soil, moisture, etc.)
+- Researched key agricultural concepts and terminology
+- Investigated potential data sources

+**Next steps:**

+- Source and clean a real dataset
+- Build a reliable data pipeline
+- Ensure data is formatted correctly for model input

+---

-The next step is to source and clean a real dataset so the model can be trained on something more realistic.
+Overall, the next major milestone is to integrate a real dataset so the system can move beyond synthetic testing.

 ## Challenges